-The share capital was reduced three times in the last three financial years as a consequence of share buyback programs: A share buyback program of up to CHF 20 billion, launched on July 4, 2017, and completed on December 30, 2019, a share buyback program of up to CHF 20 billion, launched on January 3, 2020, and terminated on December 30, 2021, and the ongoing share buyback program of up to CHF 20 billion, launched on January 3, 2022, and due to be completed by the end of December 2024.
-The resulting cancellations of shares were approved at the 2020, 2021 and 2022 Annual General Meetings.
+The share capital was reduced three times in the last three financial years as a consequence of two share buyback programs: a share buyback program of up to CHF 20 billion, launched on January 3, 2020, and terminated on December 30, 2021, and the ongoing share buyback program of up to CHF 20 billion, launched on January 3, 2022, and due to be completed by the end of December 2024.
+The resulting cancellations of shares were approved at the 2021, 2022 and 2023 Annual General Meetings.